Allison Brewster Franzetti (Program Director; Piano)

 Michelle began her flute studies at age 5.
 Chamber Music experiences soon followed, with public chamber music performances starting at age 9.
 Michelle’s high school chamber ensemble, The Zenith Quartet, received the 2008 Kenneth Geoffroy Memorial Award from the Fischoff National Chamber Music Competition.

-Saxophonist Raymond Kelly (Saxophone) is a current Doctorate in Musical Arts candidate in saxophone performance at Rutgers University.
+Saxophonist Raymond Kelly (Saxophone) is a current Doctorate in Musical Arts candidate performance at Rutgers University.
 Kelly holds a Master’s in Music degree from the Manhattan School of Music and a Bachelor of Music degree from Oberlin Conservatory, all in saxophone performance.

 Kelly is currently studying with saxophonist Paul Cohen and has studied with Timothy Ruedeman, James Umble, and Gary Bartz.
 The past year Kelly won the Rutgers’ 2016 Graduate Concerto Competition and will perform the Ballade for Alto Saxophone and String Orchestra by Frank Martin this spring with the Rutgers Symphony Orchestra.